Amir Amirzadeh

 Yuan Liao

-Scissor-based deployable structures, including geometric design, kinematics, dynamics and structural analyses
+Scissor-based deployable structures, geometric design, kinematics

 Advisor: Dr. Sudarshan Krishnan

-His current research focuses on transformable structures and their architectural/engineering applications, such as post-disaster shelters, building roofs and space antennas.
+Yuan Liao is a Ph.D. candidate and teaching assistant at the School of Architecture.
+He is a student member of the American Society of Civil Engineers (ASCE).
+He holds an M.Arch degree from UIUC and a B.A. degree from China Academy of Art.
+His current research focuses on transformable structures and their architectural/engineering applications, such as post-disaster shelters, deployable domes, and space antennas.
 His works have been published in academic journals and conferences.
 In the field of architectural design, Yuan is the winner of the Chicago Award in Architecture competition (AIA), the 2018 SARAs National Design Award, and the Graduate Design Excellence Award.
 Read more about Yuan.

 Lassamon Maitrameet